nexusformat/definitions/impatient/NXImpatient.rst

 Did we get you interested?
 Here is where you get more information.
-Our main entry point is the  NeXus WWW-site at http://www.nexusformat.org Here you can find more information, download the NeXus API, NeXus Manual and NeXus Reference Manual.
+Our main entry point is the  NeXus WWW-site at http://www.nexusformat.org Here you can find more information, download the NeXus API, NeXus User Manual and NeXus Reference Documentation.

 If you encounter problems then please help us make NeXus better.
 Report your problem to the NeXus mailing list at nexus@nexusformat.org Problems